-The embargo on information about a given GW candidate event and any possible EM counterpart ends with the publication release (in the arXiv and in the media) of that event.
+The embargo on information about a given GW candidate event and any possible EM counterpart ends with the publication release (in the form of arXiv, media announcement or journal acceptance) of that event.
 At this point, all of the "private ATel" notices will be made public, so the record will be clear about the sequence of observations and reported findings.
 Those notices will be citable.